Sales training: 5 points of attention when training the sales team

 In some scenarios, salespeople do not receive this information and end up resisting training because they do not understand what benefits it brings, especially if training is mandatory.
 When the company opens up and shows what it wants to achieve, we can reduce resistance and make learning much more beneficial.

 Another very important point is to emphasize that training is necessary even for those who have already achieved high performance.
-It is always possible to improve skills!
+It is always possible to improve your skills!

 2. Why did we choose this training format?